 - Ohio Wesleyan is a residential campus, with nearly 90% of students living in its combination of traditional residence halls, fraternity houses, Honors House, and specialty dwellings including a House of Black Culture and seven small living units, known as SLUs, that allow small groups of students with similar interests to live and learn together.
 Examples of small living units include the Tree House for students interested in environmental issues and the House of Peace and Justice for those interested in social justice.

-- The University typically attracts students from nearly every U.S. state and 30-40 countries, adding an internationalflavor to campus that includes an annual Culture Fest celebration.
+- The University typically attracts students from nearly every U.S. state and more than 30 countries, adding an international flavor to campus that includes an annual Culture Fest celebration.

 - OWU’s dining program ensures students have 24/7 access to freshly made, small-batch, locally sourced food with options to support all dietary needs and choices.
 There’s even an option to enable students to dine off campus occasionally at nearby restaurants they’ve selected to be part of the program.